CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference.md

 ---
 This reference provides details about each of the NetQ CLI commands, starting with the 2.4.0 release.
 For an overview of the CLI structure and usage, read {{<link title="NetQ Command Line Overview">}}.
 The commands are grouped into functional areas.
 When options are available, they should be used in the order listed.

-## Check Commands
+## Validation Commands

 All of the NetQ check commands begin with `netq check`.
 They are used to validate various elements in your network fabric.
-They are described here in alphabetical order.
+Refer to {{<link title="Validation Checks">}} for a description of the tests run as part of each validation.
+The commands are listed in alphabetical order.

 ### netq check agents

-Collects the communication status of all nodes (leafs, spines, and hosts) running the NetQ Agent in your network fabric.
-The output displays the total number of nodes found and how many of those have not been heard from in 90 seconds.
+Validates the communication status of all nodes (leafs, spines, and hosts) running the NetQ Agent in your network fabric.
+The output displays the status (pass/fail) of all tests and a summary including:

+- Total number of nodes found
+- Number of nodes validated
+- Number of nodes that failed the validation
+- Number of nodes that have not been heard from in 90 seconds (rotten)
+- Number of nodes with warnings

 #### Syntax